HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/languages/standardscsharp.md

 Other naming conventions
 Namespaces

-Namespaces should use PascalCase for a single word, and a dot as a word seperator.
+Namespaces should use PascalCase for a single word, and a dot as a word separator.
 Because this is a bit cryptic, let me give an example:

 Helmer.Common.Tools

 All the Helmer solutions start with the Helmer name, followed by a dot, next is the solution name (For example Common, or SamlServiceProvider).
-So this is one name, without any dots seperating it.
+So this is one name, without any dots separating it.

 The third name is the project name.